Clumsy criminal and getaway driver still on the run

-SHREVEPORT, La. - The Caddo Parish Sheriff's Office is trying to track down a clumsy criminal and his getaway driver.
+SHREVEPORT, LA (KTBS) -- The Caddo Parish Sheriff's Office is trying to track down a clumsy criminal and his getaway driver.
 Monday, the man robbed WESLA Federal Credit Union in south Shreveport off of Williamson Way.
 Cindy Chadwick, the spokeswoman for the sheriff's office said they are looking at video from the bank, and nearby businesses.
 Plus, they are following up on Crime Stoppers tips.

 The video of the robber released by the sheriff’s office has been making the rounds online since the sheriff's office released it.
 In the video, you see the bank robber fall three times while running away.
 He got away, but dropped a mask and some of the cash he took.